 From the world’s largest art deco sculpture, Christ the Redeemer, to the high peaks of Sugarloaf and Corcovado, this sprawling and vibrant city is quite a wonder from above.
-Its lavish theaters and museums, millennia-old monasteries, golden beaches and samba clubs mingle effortlessly, demonstrating Rio’s signature flare and drama.
+Its lavish theaters and museums, centuries-old monasteries, golden beaches and samba clubs mingle effortlessly, providing any Rio de Janeiro wedding both flare and drama.
 Nowhere is this more evident than the epic and iconic Copacabana beach, where locals gather each night to clap for the sun as it sets.

 An application form, passport copies, original birth certificates, declaration of civil status, and single status forms are required.
-A marriage must also publish in the local paper 15 days prior to the marriage.
+A marriage notice must also be published in the local paper 15 days prior to your Brazil wedding.
 Divorce and death decrees are required if applicable.
 Check with your Certified Destination Wedding Specialist for more details.

 Travel Documents, Language & Currency

 Passports and tourist visas are required for entry into Brazil from the US and Canada.
 If you are a citizen of the US, visit travel.state.gov for more information on travel documents needed.
 For Canadian travelers, visit travel.gc.ca for relevant travel information.